 For continuing graduate students, academic standing shall be determined by the cumulative GPA in the student's current graduate program.

 Full-time Graduate Student

-A full-time student is a graduate student who is enrolled in six credits or more per semester, or is enrolled in a thesis, project or comprehensive examination.
+A full-time student is a graduate student who applies for admission with full-time status and who enrolls in six credits or more per semester, or is enrolled in a thesis, project or comprehensive examination.

 Resident of Northern BC

 A person who resides in a northern community located within the regions established under the College and Institute Act for the College of New Caledonia, Northern Lights College, and Coast Mountain College.
 For UNBC Award purposes the above encompasses north of 100 Mile House up to the Yukon border, east to the Alberta border, west to Haida Gwaii.
 A resident of northern British Columbia is defined as a person whose principal residence for twelve consecutive months immediately prior to admission at UNBC is within the defined region.

 For those awards where "health sciences" is stated in the criteria, students who are considering a career in health sciences related fields are encouraged to state their academic/career goals on the appropriate online awards application.
 Examples of eligible programs included but are not limited to: